margarethogg/sg_brand_guide/02__shiftgig_logo.md

 ###Black & White

 The solid black or white version of the logo is reserved for use in grayscale applications.
 Always maintain sufficient contrast in order to preserve legibility of the logo.

-##Logo Rules

-###Clear Space

-Giving our logo room to breathe allows it to separate itself from the content so our identity remains clear and uncluttered.
-The rule of thumb to follow is to use the width of our revolution symbol as a unit of measure for the space needed.

 ###Correct Usage